In our Fast Facts series, WhichCar delves deep into the history of automotive brands to bring you fascinating facts and intriguing information.

 POWER TO THE POMS

 The GTO also found a niche in England, where it was badged the Monaro VXR by Holden’s British sister brand Vauxhall.
 In 2007, it was succeeded by HSV’s Clubsport, which was transformed into the Vauxhall VXR8.
-It was joined by the Maloo ute, which continues to be offered by Vauxhall – along with the GTS that first made the trip to the UK in 2010.
+It was joined by the Maloo ute, which was offered by Vauxhall – along with the GTS that first made the trip to the UK in 2010.

 THE $215,000 HSV